-Students will continue to investigate the technical skills necessary for personal expression in painting using a variety of paint mediums and techniques in two and three-dimensional applications.
-Students can build upon their painting skills and knowledge to explore other divisions of painting such as stippling, paint splatter, etc.
+Students will be introduced/continue to develop the technical skills necessary for personal expression in painting using a variety of paint mediums and techniques in two and three-dimensional applications.
+Students can build upon their painting skills and knowledge to explore other divisions of painting such as printmaking.